June 15, 2020

 $150 for the beginning semester; $150 for the second semester.
 This fee is allocated by Student Council for its sponsored activities.
 The amount of this fee is established by referendum of the student body.

 As a convenience to the students, the College will accept an advance deposit of $950 for beginning semester and $950 for second semester to be credited to the student's K-Card account.
-The K-Card can be used as a debit card for purchases at the following locations: Kenyon College Bookstore, Xtraction in the KAC, the Kenyon Inn, various laundry facilities and vending machines in Gund Commons and Olin Library, the Gambier Deli, the Village Market, the Village Inn, Wiggin Street Coffee, Nite Bites, Rite Aid Pharmacy and CVS Pharmacy in Mount Vernon.
+The K-Card can be used as a debit card for purchases at the following locations in Gambier; Kenyon College Bookstore, Campus Auto, the Gambier Deli, the Kenyon Inn, the Village Market, the Village Inn, Chilitos, Wiggin Street Coffee and various laundry facilities.
+In Mount Vernon the Kenyon K-Card is accepted at Domino's Pizza, Marcos Pizza, Papa John's Pizza, Dave's Cosmic Subs, The Joint and Stein Brewing Company, Rite-Aid Pharmacy and CVS Pharmacy and On the Run Drive Thru.
 The College can accept deposits for amounts other than the billed fee.
-For further K-Card information, please visit www.kenyon.edu/kcard.xml.
+Additional K-Card information.

-$1,400 for the entire year.
+The rate for the 2020-21 academic year is not yet available (2019-20 rate is $1,525 for the entire year).
 The Plan provides comprehensive coverage for hospitalization, including major medical coverage.
-The Optional Health Insurance coverage can be waived on-line by August 31, 2015 at http://commercialtravelers.com/student-plans-center/ if proof of comparable coverage can be provided.
+The Optional Health Insurance coverage can be waived online between July 16, 2020 and August 15, 2020 at www.studentplanscenter.com if proof of comparable coverage can be provided.

-A student may earn credit for each studio instruction course taken in music.
-The fee for each course in voice or instrumental instruction is $525 (.25 unit of credit) or $263 (.13 unit of credit).
-The billing policy for studio instruction in music is as follows:
+A student may earn credit for each private instruction course taken in music.
+The fee for each course in voice or instrumental instruction is $560 (.25 unit of credit) or $280 (.13 unit of credit).
+The billing policy for private instruction in music is as follows:

 Lessons: Amount Billed

-This fee is waived for music majors who are taking required studio instruction for credit toward graduation.
+This fee is waived for music majors who are taking required private instruction for credit toward graduation.

 On occasion, when there is sufficient interest, a department may offer supplemental programs, such as horseback riding or advanced ballet, to augment its basic programs.
 Students who choose to enroll in these extra programs will be billed during the regular billing cycle for the associated cost of participation.

-Student may receive a copy of a transcript of their academic records for a fee of $5.00 each.
-An additional $3.00 fee will be charged for faxing transcripts internationally.
+Student may receive a copy of a transcript of their academic records for a fee of $7.00 each.

 $200 per year, applicable to all students having automobiles on campus.